 From downtown Greenwich, drive over to the Glenville neighborhood before heading north on Riversville Road.

 Riversville Road is beautiful.
-As the name implies, it follows the Byram River for a significant part of its trip before it heads uphill to reach the small village of North Greenwich and the Audubon Preserve.
+As the name implies, it follows the Byram River for a significant part of its trip before it heads uphill to reach the small village of North Greenwich and the Greenwich Audubon Center and Preserve.

 Continue driving up Riversville into New York State to reach Route 22 in Armonk, New York and turn right onto Creemer Road